aimms/how-to/Articles/571/571-ci-cd-guide.rst

 * Validating that the AIMMS Cloud environment is able to publish and run a model:  Am I able to manage the AIMMS applications externally?

-CI - Testing within the cloud environment
+CI - Testing within the Cloud Environment
 ------------------------------------------------

 You may choose to conduct the above tests within the cloud environment.
 To do so, you will be required to publish the application on the cloud and run specific procedures.